In today’s post, I’m going to give you all the tips on how to make a green smoothie.

 You now know that parsley is a nutrient-packed green, right?
-Add some to your smoothie, and it’s bright and energizing!
-Trust me, I add it everyday and hubby has no clue he’s drinking parsley.
-Or dandelion greens.
-One day I’ll tell him.
+Add a small handful to your smoothie, and it’s bright and energizing.

-But, I hear from parents all the time that make green smoothies for their kiddos.
-So, give them a try, your wee ones just may become lean-keen-green-drinking machines!
+I hear from parents all the time that make green smoothies for their children when they wouldn’t otherwise eat greens.

 5) Allergen and Dietary Specific-Friendly

-For those of you that are gluten-free or soy-free, plant-strong, oil-free, or nut-free, green smoothies are a beautiful way to incorporate many healthful ingredients with the flexibility to YOUR dietary needs and preferences.
+For those of you that are gluten-free or soy-free, plant-strong, oil-free, or nut-free, green smoothies are a beautiful way to incorporate many healthful ingredients.l

 So, let’s get our green on!
 Here are some tips to get you drinking your greens: